-Expense ratios are important to consider since they directly affect annual reports, while liquidity is important to consider, especially when investing in shorter time horizons where timely selling is important.
+Expense ratios are important to consider since they directly affect annual reports and the cost of investing.
+Liquidity (how readily a security sells) is important to consider, especially when investing in shorter time horizons where timely selling is important.

-Some Alternatives to the ACWI
+Alternatives to the ACWI

-Some popular all world ETFs using these indices and others include:
+Some popular all-world ETFs include:

-- FTSE All World ex-US ETF (VEU)
+- Vanguard International FTSE All World ex-US ETF (VEU)

-- Total World Stock Index ETF (VT)
+- Vanguard International Total World Stock Index ETF (VT)

-- S&P Global 100 Index (IOO)
+- iShares S&P Global 100 Index (IOO)

 - Vanguard FTSE All World ex-US Small Cap ETF (VSS)